Howard Lee Regner

 I believe the people you work with in those first, formative years of your career have a massive influence on the level of hairdresser you will become and what you can hope to achieve in your chosen career.

-Early 80s, Training at Vidal Sassoon London and working in a London Salon before furthering my training in Paris at Jean Louis Deforges.
+Early 80s, Advanced training at Vidal Sassoon London and working in a London Salon before furthering my training in Paris at Jean Louis Deforges.

 After a time I moved onto another salon that was very well connected with media and fashion magazines, in that salon I had the pleasure of styling hair for several Australian magazines including Australian Vogue.
 Several film projects came my way and I built up a very good relationship at that time with a new force in Australian cinema, Academy Award winning director, Jane Campion.